Risuko

 ED2KeDonkey2000 network protocol

-M3U8/HLSHTTP Live Streaming segment downloads
+M3U8/HLSHTTP Live Streaming segment downloads (with AES-128-CBC decrypt)

-FTP/SFTPFile Transfer Protocol with TLS support
+FTP/SFTPFile Transfer Protocol with TLS support; SFTP host keys pinned via TOFU

 RSSAutomatic feed subscription and download